severalnines/docs/user-guide/dashboard.rst

 There are some prerequisites that need to be fulfilled prior to adding the existing setup.
 The existing database cluster/server must:

 * Run with same MySQL port with same MySQL root password and MySQL base directory
-* Run on similar OS distribution as the ClusterControl host
 * Verify that sudo is working properly if you are using a non-root user
 * Passwordless SSH from ClusterControl node to database nodes has been configured correctly
 * You must have a running ClusterControl controller with a minimal configuration